SoftUni/Programming-Basics-Book-CSharp-EN/Content/Chapter-4-1-complex-conditions/what-we-learned/what-we-learned.md

 ## What We Learned in This Chapter?

-Let's remind ourselves the new constructions and program techniques, which we have learned in this chapter.
+Let's remind ourselves the new constructions and program techniques that we have learned in this chapter.

 ### Nested conditions